Walking in Bangkok: Memorial Bridge to Wat Kalayanamit

 Introduction

-This River City to Yaowarat Road walk connects the Chao Phraya riverside with the dense commercial streets of Chinatown through Talat Noi.
-Starting at River City, the route moves inland through smaller streets and alleyways before gradually giving way to more active trading corridors.
-Within a short distance, the environment shifts from open river movement to quieter neighbourhood lanes and then into busier commercial streets.
-At 8:00 AM on a Wednesday, the route reveals early-morning routines, with activity increasing steadily as it approaches Yaowarat Road.
+The River City to Yaowarat Road walking route is a 2.15 km walk that connects the Chao Phraya River with the commercial streets of Bangkok’s Chinatown.
+Beginning at River City, the route moves inland through smaller streets and alleyways before gradually giving way to more active trading corridors.
+Within a relatively short distance, the surroundings shift from the open riverside to quieter neighbourhood lanes before arriving in one of Bangkok’s busiest commercial districts.

 Route Context in Bangkok